spring-attic/spring-release-plugin/README.md

 in `gradle/licenseHeader.txt` which is applied to any file needing a license header.
 Conditions release builds upon having proper license headers in all source files.
 10. Configures Asciidoc compilation and uploading to Github pages.
-11. Adds the `nebula.release` plugin and configures it to generate releases with `.RELEASE` on the end in the Spring style.
+11. Adds the `nebula.release` plugin.
 12. Configures `nebula.bintray-publishing`, automatically filling all the relevant Bintray configuration based on any git remote attached to your repository that has an organization containing the word `spring`.